-Alongside our Shared Lives service in Merseyside, we support adults and young people with disabilities to live the life they choose through our supported living, supported employment and community services.
+Alongside our Shared Lives service in Merseyside, we support disabled people to live the life they choose through our supported living, supported employment and community services.

 What is Shared Lives?

 Shared Lives is a support service for people who want to live independently in their own community but with the support of a family.